 “He thoroughly impressed me with a strong sense of character and integrity, opting to spend quality time with our youth providing homework assistance and structured supervision in our game room, says Maurice Horsey, Foley Branch director.

 Jayden also volunteers with Baldwin County Beach Clean Up and Baldwin County American Heart Association (Heart Walk) and works part-time at Winn Dixie, where Club kids and their families shop.
 He’s received compliments on his kindness and helpfulness in the community.
 “Given his resolve and ambition, I am confident that he will be successful in any endeavor he pursues,’ Horsey comments.

-The saying “a picture is worth a thousand words” can be misleading when referring to Rashaad Johns, who’s graced the halls of Kiwanis Boys & Girls Clubs for seven years.
+The saying “a picture is worth a thousand words” can be misleading when referring to Rashaad J., who’s graced the halls of Kiwanis Boys & Girls Clubs for seven years.
 He’s a ray of sunshine and describes himself as optimistic, hardworking, outspoken, and creative.